ynojima/guideline/source_en/ArchitectureInDetail/REST.rst

 Source code of the domain layer class created at the time of REST API implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Source code of domain layer class called from REST API explained in \ :ref:`RESTHowToUse`\  is attached herewith.
-| Also, infrastructure layer is implemented by using JPA (Spring Data JPA).
+| Also, infrastructure layer is implemented by using MyBatis3.

  .. tabularcolumns:: |p{0.10\linewidth}|p{0.35\linewidth}|p{0.55\linewidth}|
  .. list-table::